Shaik-pardi-11/shaik-pardi-11/README.md

-Profile README# 👋 Shaik Pardi | Machine Learning & Full-Stack Developer
+Hello there!
+This is Shaik Pardi | Machine Learning & Full-Stack Developer

 <div align="center">